 Following a holistic review of candidates, the Admissions Committee will invite those deemed most competitive to an on-campus or virtual interview.
-Interviews are typically held on Saturdays throughout the fall and early spring semesters.
+Interviews are typically held on Saturdays throughout the fall and early spring semesters (October, November, February).
 During the interviews, applicants will have the opportunity to meet administrators, faculty, staff, and current students.

 Students will receive $400 of the total deposit toward the Fall tuition of their first year.
 The deposit is non-refundable.

 The UIW School of Physical Therapy admitted its first class in August 2012.
-The School seeks a diverse class every year so as to fullfill its mission.
+The School seeks a diverse class every year so as to fulfill its mission.

 The University of the Incarnate Word is accredited by the Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, web site: www.sacscoc.org.